Celebrating Hispanic Heritage Month: Embracing Community Cultural Wealth

 Hispanic Heritage Month, observed from September 15 to October 15 in the United States, is a time to honor Hispanic and Latino communities’ rich and diverse cultural contributions.
 This period was chosen because several Latino countries have their Independence Day Celebrations, including Belize, Chile, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, and Nicaragua.
 Beyond traditional celebrations, this month also provides an opportunity to delve into the “Community Cultural Wealth” concept and how it uniquely enriches our society.

-Yosso (2005), an education scholar, introduced the concept of “Community Cultural Wealth” as a framework to recognize and value the cultural assets and strengths of marginalized communities.
+“Community Cultural Wealth” is a framework to recognize and value the cultural assets and strengths of marginalized communities.
 Cultural Wealth as defined by Yosso (2005, p.
 77) is the “array of knowledge, skills, abilities, and contacts possessed and utilized by Communities of Color to survive and resist macro-and-micro forms of oppression.”
-This framework acknowledges that these communities possess not only economic but also social, aspirational, linguistic, familial, and navigational capital that enriches society.
-Yosso’s concept can help EMDR therapists to better serve marginalized communities by recognizing and acknowledging their strengths and resources (Levis, 2017).

 How can EMDR therapists celebrate Hispanic Heritage Month?